vsbron/course-forkify-2023/README.md

 Recipe application with custom recipe uploads.

+## Technical info

-- Project was built as a final project of the Javascript learning course with heavy emphasis on the MVC architecture
+- Was built with heavy emphasis on MVC archtecture;
+- Compressed and deployed via Parcel;

 ## Improvements